delaneyj/datastar/code/go/site/static/md/examples/multiline_merge_signals.md

 </div>
 ```

-The `data-merge-signals` attribute is used to define a signals object.
+The `data-signals` attribute is used to define a signals object.
 The signals object is a JS object.